corbin1988/js_design_patterns/README.md

 #### Example

 Let’s assume a business scenario of a publisher’s book backend entry system.
 Books have four required information: title, author, price, and category; we want to create a book object to return to the backend.
-Let’s dive into creating the object step by step using ES6 syntax combined with the builder pattern.

 ```JS
 class BookBuilder {